You can edit the following properties to customize the style of your prototype's pages. You can access these properties in the Style pane.

 Page Style Hierarchy

-Every page's visual appearance is determined by style property selections made in the following locations, in order from lowest to highest priority:
+Every page's visual appearance is determined by style property selections made in the following locations, listed in order from highest to lowest priority:

 All pages start out in the Default style.
 If you need to quickly make a style change to all pages in your prototype, and you're not yet using any other page styles, update the Default style.

 The page's applied page style, whose style property selections override the selections in the Default style.